FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 ```

 #### Network capture
 **Source** 💻 is a Laptop attempting `ssh user@example.com`. **Target** 🌍 is the server with port 22 open.
-Here is what traffic look like if the firewall is blocking the outgoing communication via a simple port block.
+Here is what traffic looks like if the firewall is blocking the outgoing communication via a simple port block.
 Capture is again on **Source** 💻.

 <table>
 	<thead>